AndrewFasano/andrewfasano.github.io/_pages/about.md

 All my publications are available as open access, at <a href='https://scholar.google.com/citations?user=Y9XVfSIAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>.
 Training materials can be shared upon request, and I am always happy to discuss my research and teaching.

 # 🔥 News
+- *2024.11*: Joined the US AI Safety Institute as a senior advisor focused on cybersecurity
 - *2024.08*: Spoke at DEF CON for the first time
 - *2022.11*: Ran my first international training course in Munich, Germany
 - *2022.01*: Created and taught <emph>CS 4910</emph> &quot;Dynamic Program Analysis for System Security &quot; at Northeastern University